jsuh9/jsuh9.github.io/_pages/about.md

   - /about.html
 ---

-In retrospect, this simple principle was behind most of the '[dots](https://youtu.be/Hd_ptbiPoXM?si=R-wkhwK40lNmLYIz&t=450)' in my life that led to the most rewarding outcomes.
+In retrospect, this simple principle was behind most of the 'dots' in my life that led to the most rewarding outcomes.
+(I find this [Steve Jobs' speech](https://youtu.be/Hd_ptbiPoXM?si=R-wkhwK40lNmLYIz&t=450) especially inspiring.)

 So I am going to try to live by this principle as I’m happy with where it's led me so far.

 Hi, welcome to my webpage!
 I am a PhD student at [Purdue University](https://www.purdue.edu/) in the [School of Aeronautics and Astronautics](https://engineering.purdue.edu/AAE).
 I am advised by Dr. Tanaka at the [Networked Control Systems Lab](https://networked-control-systems-lab.github.io/).